-In the Consortium's 2020-2024 Consolidated Plan, the identified priority needs were Rental Rehabilitation, Tenant Based Rental Assistance (TBRA), Homebuyer Assistance, New Construction Rental, New Construction Ownership, and Owner Occupied Housing Rehab.
-In recent years, the Consortium has focused on priorities that emphasizes TBRA and rental rehab and new construction.
-It is anticipated that these priorities will benefit a greater number of area residents, and will synchronize with other regional efforts, such as workforce development, elder support, and community revitalization.
+The Consortium identified in its 2020-2024 Consolidated Plan, that the priority needs in the region were Rental Rehabilitation, Tenant Based Rental Assistance (TBRA), Homebuyer Assistance, New Construction Rental, New Construction Ownership, and Owner Occupied Housing Rehab.
+In recent years, the Consortium has focused on TBRA and rental development activities.
+It is anticipated that these priorities will benefit a greater number of area residents, and will synchronize with other regional efforts, such as workforce development, elderly support, and community revitalization.
 100% of the SCRHC HOME activities benefited low- to moderate-income (LMI) households.
-Unfortunately, at this time only TBRA has been started and the Consortium will continue to identify new activities that address other focus needs in the Consolidated Plan period.
-For PY 2021, TBRA activities provided assistance to 18 LMI households.
-This activity is still open so these accomplishments are not reported in the goals table above.
-The expenditures for the HOME program in PY 2021 were:
+Unfortunately, at this time only TBRA has been started.
+For PY 2022, TBRA activities included continuing assistance to 18 LMI households.
+The two activities #754 and #772 are still open so these accomplishments are not reported in the goals table above.
+The expenditures for the HOME program in PY 2022 were:

-TBRA: \$ 14,078.46
+TBRA: \$ 5,087.20

-HOME Admin: \$ 120,997.87
+HOME Admin: \$ 118,725.42

-Total: \$ 135,076.33
+Total: \$ 123,812.62

-The SCRHC is working towards certifying additional CHDOs in order to accomplish the goal of preservation of exisiting housing stock.
-Also, in regards to the TBRA program, the Consoritum is continuing to partner with SC Works and the region's technical college (Central Carolina Technical College) as well as with other area social service providers to identify candidates.
+The SCRHC worked towards certifying additional CHDOs in order to accomplish the goal of housing development and preservation of existing housing stock.
+SLCOG staff worked during the year to solicit new applications for housing development and reopen the housing rehabilitation program.
+Also, in regards to the TBRA program, the Consortium continued to partner with SC Works and the region's technical college (Central Carolina Technical College) as well as with other area social service providers to identify candidates.